AB271202/AB271202.github.io/notes.md

 Here are some expository writings and presentations of mine over the years.

-Click on the links to get the PDFs, and click on the "Description" tag to get a brief abstract of the write-up.
+Click on the links to get the PDFs, and double click on the "Description" tag to get a brief abstract of the write-up.

 ## Undergraduate Writings